ASU-EGR304-2025-F-209/ASU-EGR304-2025-F-209.github.io/docs/07-Team-Software-Design.md

 This simply works as an override button.
 When pulled high, it disables the activities of both the Motor and Alarm Subsystem, and forces them to their low states.

 ### Motor Subsystem
-The motor system receives a signal from the Fingerpad, Toggle switch and UR Sensor in order to changes states depending on either a locking or an unlocking sequence.
+The motor system receives a signal from the Fingerpad, Toggle switch and IR Sensor in order to changes states depending on either a locking or an unlocking sequence.

 **Motor State Semantics**

 - State 001 (Closed/Locked, Idle): The motor remains disabled while the lock remains engaged, and the status LED displays "closed."Here, the fingerpad array does not match, or the toggle switch is on.

 - State 002 (Moving): The H-bridge enables motor operation through direction control from commands.
 The H-Bridge sends power to control the direction the motor spins, which decides whether it is an unlock or lock operation.
-All 3 conditions, UR Sensor sends an high ,fingerpad array matches, and the toggle switch is off (low), must be met.
+All 3 conditions, IR Sensor sends an high ,fingerpad array matches, and the toggle switch is off (low), must be met.

 ### Alarm Subsystem
 The Alarm system is enabled as soon as the subsystem's internal timer finishes counting down when the distance value exceeds the closed door value for a period of time.
 This Subsystem serves as a measure to ensure the door is not left open too long.
-It requires the UR Sensor and Toggle switch Input.
+It requires the IR Sensor and Toggle switch Input.

 **Alarm State Semantics**

 - State 001 (Closed, Idle): The alarm subsystem is idle; no components are running.
-Here, the UR Sensor sends a low or the toggle switch sends an high.
+Here, the IR Sensor sends a low or the toggle switch sends an high.

 - State 002 (Alarm On): The timer from the motor subsystem sends a signal to the alarm subsystem after.
 This enables the speaker that plays the warning sound and the red LED as a visual signal for the warning.
-The UR Value must be high and Toggle Switch low for the alarm to run.
+The IR Value must be high and Toggle Switch low for the alarm to run.